 When there is no serious injury which appears to be the case in the 91 Freeway accident in California, parties may still be entitled to damages for emotional distress and other non-economic damages.
 Specifically, injured parties are entitled to non-economic damages for past and future physical and mental pain and suffering, loss of enjoyment of life, disfigurement, inconvenience, anxiety, humiliation, grief, emotional and physical impairment and emotional distress.
 There is no fixed standard in valuing non-economic damages but juries are instructed to award non-economic damages based on the evidence and common sense.
 To obtain compensation for future non-economic damages the injured party must prove it to be reasonably certain that they will experience future harm.
 Such future damages can often be proved through medical experts including treating physicians and medical experts retained by an injured persons’ attorney.

-If injured in a motorcycle accident or other vehicle accident such as a car, truck or bicycle accident in California whether it be in Burbank, Los Angeles, Anaheim, Lancaster, West Covina or any other city in California it is always best to hire an experienced accident attorney so that you may obtain the compensation you are entitled to under California Law.
+If injured in a motorcycle accident or other vehicle accident such as a car, truck or bicycle accident in California whether it be in Burbank, Los Angeles, Anaheim, Lancaster, West Covina or any other city in California it is always best to hire an experienced motorcycle accident attorney so that you may obtain the compensation you are entitled to under California Law.